MhmdTahaSheRif/ISLAMIC/README.md

 ## ✨ Live Demo

-Explore the interactive features and dynamic elements of Spering by visiting the hosted page on Github:
+Explore the interactive features and dynamic elements of ISLAMIC by visiting the hosted page on Github:
 [ISLAMIC Page](https://mhmdtahasherif.github.io/ISLAMIC/)